CGCookie/handbook/how-we-work.md

 * [Dropbox](https://dropbox.com) is our file-sharing and syncing service, for which we have a team account.
 All content production and design files are hosted through Dropbox, ensuring the entire team can access them at any time.

 ## Autonomously
+A priority for all CG Cookie employees, is a strong-sense of self-drive and ability to work autonomously.
+We don't hire people managers, we hire *team members*.
+We're not interested in any kind of micro-management and should be avaoided at all costs.

+We strive to enable everyone to work effectively, and happily, driven largely by their own initiative.

 ## 4-day work week
+A healthy life/work balance is mission critical.
+Family always comes first and we aim to build that right into our business.
+One way of doing this is optional Fridays, providing a 4-day work week.

+The last thing we want is for anyone to burn out.
+Burn out is destructive (and avoidable).

+This means our typical work week is 36 hours (no, you're not asked to put in longer days in exchange for Friday-off).

+The exception to Fridays off, are for large project launches and other special events that require constant attention.
+These will always be communicated before hand.